 Testing that your DKIM record is behaving

 There are a host of good sites you can visit that can analyze your DKIM, SPF, and DMARC records to make sure everything is as it should be.
 Sites like these make quick work of checking your signatures and pointing out any potential problems or failed record adding attempts.
-Below is a list of the most popular.
+Here are two I recommend.

-So then, if you’ve added your DKIM record and the test comes back solid, you’re golden.
+If the test comes back solid, you’re all set.
 The last step in ensuring your email deliverability is optimum would be DMARC.
-Keep an eye out for the spill on that coming soon!
+Read that next time!